DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsubsection{KL Divergence}

 KL measures the logarithmic difference between the probabilities assigned by the distributions of two audio clips across all possible events.
-We apply the audio classification model PANNs~\cite{kong2020panns} for the feature extraction and calculate the KL score between each target audio sample and their corresponding outputs.
-A lower KL presents a closer distance on distributions, suggesting the generated outputs are more similar to the target clips.
+We apply the audio classification model PANNs~\cite{kong2020panns} for feature extraction and calculate the KL score between each target audio sample and their corresponding outputs.
+A lower KL represents a smaller distance in distributions, suggesting that the generated outputs are more similar to the target clips.